LorisMarini/helloworld-cloudrun/README.md

 ![](./assets/logos.png)

+Cloud Run is a GCP service to easily deploy a containerised app on kubernetes, with no infrastructure management and a great developer experience.

 ## What

 - Helloworld Flask app in Cloud Run from the [original tutorial](https://cloud.google.com/run/docs/quickstarts/build-and-deploy)
+- two scripts to automate the setup and deployment
-- Load Testing with Loader.io
+- load Testing with Loader.io

 ## Ingredients

-**Cloud Run**
+- **Cloud Run**
-A GCP service that abstracts away the complexity required to deploy and secure real-world web apps, with no infrastructure management and a good developer experience.

-**Cloud Builds**
-Easy way to build and release code.
+- **Cloud Builds**: Easy way to build and release code.

-**Container Registry**
-Private repository of docker images.
+- **Container Registry**: Private repository of docker images.

-## Inputs
+**Inputs**

 1. the app (business logic)
 2. the environment (Dockerfile)

-## Outputs
+**Outputs**

 - autoscaling
 - scale-to-zero